 Yes you will.
 The participants in the workshop, you will find, are very different, yet very compatible.
 We all share a passion for photography, and often a passion for Leica.
 Not surprisingly, we have the same values and viewpoints on many things in life.
 You will find there is lots to talk about and much experience to share that isn't directly related to photography.

-The participants are usually professionals in their are of life who have an interest in photography; and want to be as competent in their passion as in their work.
+The participants are usually professionals in their area of life who have an interest in photography; and want to be as competent in their passion as in their work.
 And above all, it's people who like simplicity.
 The age range is 30-70, which also tell you it's not going to be a backpack trekking university campus experience.
-Mostly you will meet CEO's, company owners, film directors, artists, designers, technology specialists, producers, and similar in the workshop.
+Mostly you will meet experts in their professional field, like CEO's, company owners, film directors, artists, designers, technology specialists, inventors, architects, authors, producers, and similar in the workshop.
 It's not a networking workshop, though connections are sometimes made, but more interestingly the conversations often offer a view into other areas of life on an expert level.
 Never a dull moment!
 30% of the participants are women overall.

 The general attitude is to be professional, in the sense of being good at photography, and very little in making a living from it.
 About 10% or so of the paritipants make a living from photography.